 Since Panopto has been so well received by students and lecturers alike, Rob Howe and his team will now continue promote it to more tutors across the university.

-Panopto is now installed in all lecture theatres at the institution and there are plans to use its live broadcasting function more and to develop some video case studies.
+Panopto is now installed in all lecture theatres at the institution and there are plans to use its live streaming function more and to develop some video case studies.

 Ready to try video at your institution?